COMPETITIVE GOVERNANCE

 The Identity: Personal and Business Sector is established.

-The purpose of the Identity: Personal and Business Sector is to regulate the identity and ownership rights of citizens and other entities; thus, Sector 25 CRA's would handle identification cards, education records, criminal records, credit reports, licenses, elections, certifications, warranties, among other issues in the identity and ownership category.
+The purpose of the Identity: Personal and Business Sector is to regulate identity and ownership rights for citizens and other entities; thus, Sector 25 CRAs would handle identification cards, education records, criminal records, credit reports, licenses, elections, certifications, warranties, and other matters within the identity and ownership category.

-The Sector 25 Sector Board determines citizenship; Sector 25 CRA's maintains citizenship records.
+The Sector 25 Sector Board determines citizenship; Sector 25 CRAs maintain citizenship records.

-Sector 25 CRA's must ensure all entities are members of a CRA and RA in all 30 Sectors in the federal, state, and local CRA Structures.
+Sector 25 CRAs must ensure that all entities are members of a CRA and an RA across all 30 Sectors and within the federal, state, and local CRA Structures.

-Sector 25 CRA's are responsible for ensuring and coordinating CRA fees, tax obligations, and debt repayments for their members within the full CRA Structure and properly distributed.
+Sector 25 CRAs are responsible for ensuring and coordinating CRA fees, tax obligations, and debt repayments for their members within the full CRA Structure and for proper distribution.

-Sector 25 would handle all elections within all the CRA Structures; the Sector 25 Sector Board must set the standards consistent with this Amendment on voting eligibility and assign each CRA a percentage of the Sector; each Sector 25 CRA is exclusively responsible for operating its CRA's elections and submitting its voting results to the CRA Sector Boards.
+Sector 25 facilitates all elections across all CRA Structures; the Sector 25 Sector Board must set standards consistent with this Amendment for voting eligibility and assign each CRA a percentage of the Sector; each Sector 25 CRA is exclusively responsible for operating its CRA elections and submitting its voting results to the CRA Sector Boards.

-Sector 25 would handle all elections within publicly traded corporations and others where an entity has ownership and voting rights; publicly traded corporations must turn over all pertinent ownership information to an entity's Sector 25 CRA; mutual funds, Sector 19 M-CAP's, and other investments that hold stocks from many corporations must determine and distribute voting rights to Sector 25 CRA's.
+Sector 25 would handle all elections within publicly traded corporations and other entities where an entity has ownership and voting rights; publicly traded corporations must provide all pertinent ownership information to an entity's Sector 25 CRA; mutual funds, Sector 19 M-CAPs, and other investments that hold stocks from many corporations must determine and distribute voting rights to Sector 25 CRAs.

-A transition timeline from ratification: the current government must set up a system where every American can select a Sector 25 CRA within two months; every current government legislator must appoint initial CRA leaders in all three branches of every Sector to create CRA's within two months; CRA leaders must create their CRA Sector Board and the Parent Sector Board within four months; citizens, organizations, and businesses must select CRA's within four months and start paying CRA fees four months after ratification; the Parent Sector Board must finalize Sector Board lines of jurisdiction within six months; every Sector Board and the current government must have a transition of power timeline within eight months; no governing power can be transferred to CRA's until one year after ratification.
+A transition timeline from ratification: the current government must establish a system by which every American can select a Sector 25 CRA within two months; every current government legislator must appoint initial CRA leaders in all three branches of every Sector to form CRAs within two months; CRA leaders must form their CRA Sector Board and the Parent Sector Board within four months; citizens, organizations, and businesses must select CRAs within four months and begin paying CRA fees four months after ratification; the Parent Sector Board must finalize Sector Board lines of jurisdiction within six months; every Sector Board and the current government must have a transition of power timeline within eight months; no governing power can be transferred to CRAs until one year after ratification.

-CRA leadership and representative votes must occur every three months for the first two years and then yearly for the next ten years; the current government may only fund CRA expenses for the first six months.
+CRA leadership and representative votes must occur every three months for the first two years, then yearly for the next ten years; the current government may fund CRA expenses for only the first six months.

-Sector 25 collects the 10% head tax and other head taxes required in this Constitution when a Sector Board establishes a proportional tax.
+Sector 25 collects the 10% head tax and any other head taxes required by this Constitution when a Sector Board establishes a proportional tax.

 Sector 26.
 Environmental